abigaelonyonyi/abigaelonyonyi.github.io/_pages/about.md

 ---

-Hello, I'm "Abigael Onyonyi", a cybersecurity and cloud Enthusiast.
+Hello, I'm Abigael Onyonyi, a cybersecurity and cloud Enthusiast.

 -Skilled in Web Development.
 -Learning to build a Safer cyberspace through research and awareness.
 -Passionate about network security.